SAP-samples/btp-cap-dox-invoice-validation/README.md

 Document Information Extraction (DOX) | premium_edition | AWS only

 ## Getting started
-To get the sample up and running for the first time, head to [Initial Deployment].
+To get the sample up and running for the first time, head to [Initial Deployment](./docs/tutorial/2-setup/InitialDeployment.md).
 If you want to run the sample locally or extend it, check out [Setup for Local Development](./docs/tutorial/2-setup/DevSetup.md).

 To get a more thorough understanding of how the sample's components work/fit together; and what benefits are possible with the help of DOX,